-Our products like the Bracenets and dog leashes are made out of ghost nets, as you have probably noticed.
+Our products like the Bracenets and dog leashes are made out of ghost nets as well as end-of-life fishing nets.
 But what are ghost nets, why are they a problem and why do we use them to create new products?
 In this article, we will answer these questions in five points.
 This will help you to understand the story behind your product even better and to inform your friends and family about the topic.

 1. What are ghost nets and why do they pose a problem?

 Ghost nets are fishing nets that were lost at sea or deliberately thrown overboard.
 Even though they no longer serve a purpose, they continue haunting our oceans as they keep fishing without end.
 It sounds scary, and it is scary indeed: they pose an immense danger to all marine animals.
 Every year, several million creatures get caught in these free-floating nets.
 You can find countless frightening photos on the web of fish and marine mammals such as seals, whales, dolphins or sea turtles that have become entangled in ghost nets and can no longer free themselves without human help.
 Furthermore, they are increasingly becoming a threat to land animals which can get entangled in nets that are washed ashore

 According to recent studies, ghost nets account for 30 to 50 per cent of all plastic waste in the oceans.
 46 % of the Great Pacific Garbage Patch northeast of Hawaii, for instance, consists of old fishing nets.
 This is an almost unimaginable size, as this vortex alone is more than four times the size of Germany and consists of more than 80,000 tons of plastic.

 2. How do ghost nets get into our seas?